1. Home

 2. Great!
 You’re all done, and now you’ve successfully learned how to clone a site with Softaculous.

-Please open a technical support ticket if you run into any issues, or have questions or concerns.
-Our team is available to assist, 24/7, and they will be happy to help.
+Please open a technical support ticket if you have any issues, questions, or concerns.
+Our team can assist 24/7 and will be happy to help.

 Was this article helpful?